 Regular sleep is essential for our wellbeing, and while there’s a lot you can do before hitting the bedroom to ensure you sleep well, one way to give yourself a chance of sleeping better is to pick the right bed for you.
 In our guide to the best mattress online, we explain that a good mattress offers support and comfort, and these are doubly important if you have back pain.
 The American Association of Chiropractors estimates that up to 80% of Americans suffer from back pain at some point, and while some of this could be due to a health condition, injury, or simply aging, choosing a mattress for back pain relief can only help.

-With so many claiming to relieve pressure and reduce pain, how do you know which one to buy?
-Well, there are specific features to look for when shopping mattresses for back pain, starting with proper support, pressure relief and spinal alignment during sleep.
-Lack of support only reinforces poor sleep posture and puts extra strain on your muscles, which could make your back pain worse.
-And when your spine isn’t aligned properly during sleep, you could end up with lower back pain.
+With so many brands claiming to make mattresses that relieve pressure and reduce back pain, how do you know which one to buy?
+Well, there are certain features to look out for when choosing a mattress for back pain, and that begins with enhanced support and proper spinal alignment during sleep.
+Lack of support could make poor sleep posture worse, and add extra tension and stress on your muscles.

 1. Forget the ‘one type fits all’ approach